aellerton/gilt-python/README.md

 You can also [download the latest source ZIP](https://github.com/gilt/gilt-python/zipball/master) or [tgz](https://github.com/aellerton/gilt-python/tarball/master) and unpack/install.

+If you'd like to keep your python installation pristine and clean, ``virtualenv`` is your friend:

+    cd /wherever/you/like
+    rm -f virtualenv.py && wget --no-check-certificate https://raw.github.com/pypa/virtualenv/master/virtualenv.py
+    python virtualenv.py playpython
+    . ./playpython/bin/activate

+Now you should get this:

+    (playpython) $ which python
+    /wherever/you/like/playpython/bin/python

+Installation is then as normal, and your "real" python installation will be untouched:

+    cd gilt-python
+    python setup.py install

 You may need to run the install with `sudo`.

 Coming soon: Pypi and pip installation!